Korea International Choir Competition, KICC

 A global harmony resonates in the city of Songdo!

-The Korea International Choir Competition (KICC) is a premier international event debuting in Songdo, South Korea.
-It provides a global platform for music lovers from around the world to unite through choral music, engaging in artistic exchange and cultural connection.
+It provides a global platform where music lovers from around the world come together through choral music, fostering artistic exchange and cultural connection.

-More than just a competition, the 2026 KICC is a celebration of music, creativity, and community.
-With choral competitions, guest performances, workshops, masterclasses, and K-pop concert, the event offers a rich and dynamic experience for participants, creating unforgettable memories.
+KICC goes beyond being just a competition—it is a celebration of music, creativity, and community.
+Through a wide range of choral programs, the event offers participants a rich and dynamic experience, creating unforgettable memories.

-At its heart, KICC is about unity and harmony—values deeply rooted in choral music.
-By uniting voices, the event aims to spread a message of peace and positivity to the global community.
-This special gathering will bring people together to share hope, joy, and inspiration through song.
+At the heart of KICC are the values of unity and harmony, which are deeply rooted in choral music.
+The festival’s official slogan, “Make Beautiful Blending Together,” reflects its mission to bring diverse voices together and share a message of peace and positivity with the global community.
+This special festival will be a place where hope, joy, and inspiration are shared through song.

 Artistic director